The winners of the 2020 Poetry competition can found below. Congratulations to all those who entered, who won or were

-The date for final submissions to the 2021 competition will be posted soon.
+The date for final submissions to the 2021 competition is 18th December 2020.
 The rules, terms and conditions and further details are posted below.

 The competition is open to anyone in the UK aged 11 to 18 at the time of entering.
 Winners will be announced on or around GMD 2021.

 The competition is held every year as part of GMD.
 Entrants are encouraged to reflect the theme of ‘protecting humanity from genocide’ in their poem.
 Poems should be respectful of the topic.

 First Prize: Paid trip to Bosnia with an accompanying adult in July covering the date of the annual Srebrenica or other memorial.
 Includes flights, accommodation and meals.
 Winners will visit key sites in the war with a guide to the events that took place.